cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 * `default`
 * `cf` - opens all ports (until further understanding of what ports are required for each job of Cloud Foundry)

-## Upload bosh release ##
+## Upload BOSH Release ##

-To deploy Cloud Foundry, your bosh needs to be given the bosh release it will use.
+To deploy Cloud Foundry, your BOSH needs to be given the BOSH release it will use.
 This includes all the packages and jobs.
-The Cloud Foundry bosh release includes dozens of jobs and almost 100 packages.
-Enforcing consistency and guaranteed output of a deployment is one of the reasons we prefer bosh for deploying a complex system like Cloud Foundry.
+The Cloud Foundry BOSH release includes dozens of jobs and almost 100 packages.
+Enforcing consistency and guaranteed output of a deployment is one of the reasons we prefer BOSH for deploying a complex system like Cloud Foundry.

-You can now create and upload the Cloud Foundry bosh release ([cf-release](https://github.com/cloudfoundry/cf-release)).
+You can now create and upload the Cloud Foundry BOSH release ([cf-release](https://github.com/cloudfoundry/cf-release)).

 [Follow these instructions.](../common/cf-release.html)